 Semtech remains focused on four key factors: differentiation, balance, financial strength, and multiple sources of growth.
 Our differentiators are process technology, design, packaging, and support.
 With over 1,000 products and nearly 5,000 customers across multiple end-markets and geographies, Semtech"s business is both diversified and balanced.
 Our financial strength is reflected in a strong balance sheet and proven ability to generate cash flow.
 Semtech is positioned to benefit from the three trends expected to drive growth in the analog space for years to come: Internet of Things (IoT), miniaturization and mobilization of electronic devices and bandwidth demand.

 Semtech is a people intensive company, not a capital intensive one.
 Strategic emphasis is placed on design and applications talent needed to develop leading edge, proprietary products.
 Most of our manufacturing is outsourced to third party wafer foundries and sub-contractors.
 Semtech has sales, design and applications locations throughout the United States, United Kingdom, France, Germany, Switzerland, Taiwan, Korea, Japan, and China.
 Semtech was incorporated in 1960 and went public in 1967.
 Initially serving military and aerospace markets, Semtech transitioned to the commercial marketplace in the early 1990s.

-Why Analog? - As digital advancements drive demand for electronics, the need for analog and mixed-signal ICs designed to bridge the gap between digital circuits and the real world grows.
-Digital semiconductor suppliers tend to rely heavily on process technology to remain competitive.
-Analog and mixed-signal is more reliant on design and applications.
-The analog industry has several unique characteristics: fragmented end-markets, longer product lifecycles, and less capital requirements than digital.
+Why Analog and Mixed-Signal? - As digital advancements drive demand for electronics, analog and mixed-signal ICs are designed to bridge the gap between digital circuits.
+While digital semiconductor suppliers tend to rely heavily on process technology to remain competitive, analog and mixed-signal are more reliant on design and applications.
+The analog and mixed-signal semiconductor industry has several unique characteristics including fragmented end-markets, longer product lifecycles and less capital requirements.